 - C. Based on such audit procedures that we have considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) contain any material misstatement. - v.
 During the year, the Company, neither declared nor paid any dividend.
 Hence reporting on compliance with provisions of section 123 of the Act does not arise. - vi.
-Based on our examination, which included test checks, the Company has used accounting software for maintaining its books of account for the financial year ended March 31, 2024 which has a feature of recording audit trail (edit log) facility.
-However, the same was not enabled throughout the year for all relevant transactions recorded in the software.
-Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.
+Based on our examination which included test checks, the Company, in respect of financial year commencing on 1 April 2024, has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with respect of the accounting software where such feature is enabled and logs maintained.
+The audit trail feature has been preserved by the Company as per the statutory requirements for record retention from the date the audit trail was enabled for the accounting software.